Find out what you need to do to apply for a resource consent.

 - Ensure that the PDF files aren’t locked or password protected.

-- Sort the files into folders with the four headings: Application, Plans, Specifications and Supporting Documents.
-Create sub-folders as required.
+- Name the files with the four headings at the beginning of the filename: Application, Plans, Specifications and Supporting Documents.

 Please don’t zip your files - our online portal can accept large files.

 Note: When applying for final certitication for subdivision (223c and 224c) you’ll need to have Java installed to upload the folders and their contents.

 You can pay for your resource consent application fees in the following ways:

 - in person using cash, credit card or EFTPOS at our main building, 30 Laings Road,